dedunu/tech/_posts/2016-01-05-how-to-specify-releaselabel-for-emr.md

 ---
 layout: post
-title: How to specify ReleaseLabel for EMR cluster with Boto2
+title: "How to specify ReleaseLabel for EMR cluster with Boto2"
 ---

 Boto is the AWS SDK for Python.
 You can create clusters, instances or anything using Boto.
 But sometimes Boto imposes limitations.
 I wanted to create an EMR cluster with `RelaseLabel=4.2.0`.
 But we were using Boto2. `ReleaseLabel` is an option in Boto3.
 For Boto2 there was no documented option for `RelaseLabel`.